 Like the goal-directed searchers in Pagendarm and Schaumburg [2001], the participants in the present experiment had little incentive to look at the banners.
 Nonetheless, the commercial banners slowed visual search responses.
 In trials where the task was easy enough to allow participants to formulate a search strategy, they intentionally avoided looking in places where banners were known to appear.
-On Web sites where banner ads are unrelated to page content and viewers' goals, the same results may be expected: Ads will increase visual search times even though people will avoid looking at them.
+On Web sites where banner ads are unrelated to page content and viewers' goals, the same results may be expected: ads will increase visual search times and people will attempt to avoid looking at them.